gaursagar/gaursagar.github.io/README.md

-Just for a fucking streak/
+Just for a fucking streak.

+I am Sagar Gaur.
+I have dreams and stuff.